 The big difference we all think about when comparing a major label and an independent label is size – and it is true.
 The three major players in the music industry right now control about 70% of the music market globally.
 Although that is just an estimation, it is quite significant.
 Think about it – for every 2 major releases you listen to, you only listen to 1 indie release (approximately).

 Another difference is the varying corporate structure.
-Often, Indie labels are founded by artists – that way, they have the artist at the centre of their efforts, and are believed to be more artist-friendly.
+Often, Indie labels are founded by artists – that way, they have the artist at the center of their efforts and are believed to be more artist-friendly.

 A third difference is that independent labels almost always release non-mainstream music.
 Even though, in some instances the genre borders grow closer and closer together.

 For every music label, major or indie, the main function is the same, though.
 They take care of the copyright of sound and video recordings.
 They do that by producing, manufacturing, distributing, marketing, promoting, and enforcing copyrights for their respective artists.

 Major most often refers to a record label.
 These record labels almost always are part of larger conglomerate corporations that consist of many record labels.

 From 1988 to 2020, a lot has changed in the Major Music label world.
 In 1988, there were six major record labels.
 These were by far the biggest music labels around, and that is why they were called “The Big Six”.